Suffering in silence

 • Royal pythons are farmed in West Africa in squalid conditions that create a lethal hotbed of disease.

-• Royal pythons in Europe and North America are captive bred and sold at reptile markets in conditions that fail to meet even their most basic needs
+• Royal pythons in Europe and North America are captive bred and sold at reptile markets in conditions that fail to meet even their most basic needs.

-Read the report now to find out more >>
+Read the full report to find out more